-United States Antimony is not a large company by global standards.
-It has a market capitalization of US$41m, which means it wouldn’t have the attention of many institutional investors.
-Taking a look at the our data on the ownership groups (below), it’s seems that institutional investors have bought into the company.
-We can zoom in on the different ownership groups, to learn more about UAMY.
+With a market capitalization of US$174m, United Security Bancshares is a small cap stock, so it might not be well known by many institutional investors.
+In the chart below below, we can see that institutional investors have bought into the company.
+We can zoom in on the different ownership groups, to learn more about UBFO.

-What Does The Institutional Ownership Tell Us About United States Antimony?
+What Does The Institutional Ownership Tell Us About United Security Bancshares?

-As you can see, institutional investors own 20% of United States Antimony.
-This implies the analysts working for those institutions have looked at the stock and they like it.
-But just like anyone else, they could be wrong.
+United Security Bancshares already has institutions on the share registry.
+Indeed, they own 24% of the company.
+This suggests some credibility amongst professional investors.
+But we can't rely on that fact alone, since institutions make bad investments sometimes, just like everyone does.
 It is not uncommon to see a big share price drop if two large institutional investors try to sell out of a stock at the same time.
-So it is worth checking the past earnings trajectory of United States Antimony, (below).
+So it is worth checking the past earnings trajectory of United Security Bancshares, (below).
 Of course, keep in mind that there are other factors to consider, too.

-Our information suggests that insiders maintain a significant holding in United States Antimony Corporation.
-It has a market capitalization of just US$41m, and insiders have US$7.9m worth of shares in their own names.
+It seems insiders own a significant proportion of United Security Bancshares.
+Insiders own US$28m worth of shares in the US$174m company.
 This may suggest that the founders still own a lot of shares.
 You can click here to see if they have been buying or selling.

 General Public Ownership

-The general public — mostly retail investors — own 61% of United States Antimony .
+The general public -- mostly retail investors -- own 55% of United Security Bancshares.
 This size of ownership gives retail investors collective power.
 They can and probably do influence decisions on executive compensation, dividend policies and proposed business acquisitions.

 NB: Figures in this article are calculated using data from the last twelve months, which refer to the 12-month period ending on the last date of the month the financial statement is dated.
 This may not be consistent with full year annual report figures.